Quantum-Accelerators/quacc/docs/install/codes.md

 ## GULP

 To use quacc with GULP, you will need to define the `GULP_CMD` setting to be the path of the GULP executable (or the name of the executable if it is already in your `PATH`) and the `GULP_LIB` setting to be the path to the GULP force field library.
-This can be done as described in the section on ["Modifying Quacc Settings"](../user/settings/settings.md), such as by defining the following environment variables:
+This can be done as described in the section on ["Modifying Quacc Settings"](../user/settings/settings.md), such as by defining the following environment variables in your `~/.bashrc`:

 ```bash
 export QUACC_GULP_CMD="/path/to/gulp"